Concierge Care: A Personalized Approach to Your New Look

 The lollipop lift uses a periareolar lift as well as a vertical incision from the nipple to the bottom of the breast fold.
 This method has more scarring and potential for correction.

-The anchor lift is considered to be a bit outdated by today’s standards but can still be reserved for patients with severe amounts of breast sagging to correct.
+The anchor lift is considered to be a bit outdated by today’s standards, but it can still be used for patients with severe amounts of breast sagging to correct.
 The right approach will be decided prior to your procedure by both you and Dr. Patel.

 Breast and Nipple Reshaping

-Dr. Patel will reposition and excise excess breast tissue in order to create a tighter appearance.
-Once the tissue is in a good place, they will then get to work on the nipple-areolar complex, doing their best to find a balanced and harmonious location for it.
+Dr. Patel will reposition and excise excess breast tissue to create a tighter appearance.
+Once the tissue is in a good place, we will then get to work on the nipple-areolar complex, doing our best to find a balanced and harmonious location for it.
 Dr. Patel will always discuss this with you ahead of time during your consultation so that he and you know exactly what the goals are when you arrive for your actual procedure.

 Wound Closure